Planning a Research Visit

 - Check out this website for various indexes of vital records and other information that we hold.

 - Food and drink are not allowed in the Archives, however, we are surrounded by several lovely restaurants and a Tim Hortons.
 Feel free to leave for lunch or a coffee break and return to continue with your research after you've recharged.

-- If you plan on staying a couple of days in lovely Norfolk County, check out our page Planning Your Stay for more information about activities, accommodations, and restaurants.
+- If you plan on staying a couple of days in lovely Norfolk County, check out our page Planning A Visit to Norfolk County for more information about activities, accommodations, and restaurants.